-It says “…shepherds watched their flocks by night…” It is usually pointed out that shepherds don’t have sheep on the hillsides during the winter.
-But there were flocks of a special kind of sheep, those designated for sacrifice at the Temple in Jerusalem who were kept all year round near Bethlehem at Beit Sahur, the “Place of the Night Watch.”
-A more precise location is given in Micah 4:8 as Migdal Edar, or the “Tower of the Flock.”
+But there were flocks of a special kind of sheep, those designated for sacrifice at the Temple in Jerusalem.
+They were kept all year round near Bethlehem at Beit Sahur, the “Place of the Night Watch.”
+Micah 4:8 provides a more precise location: Migdal Edar, or the “Tower of the Flock.”

-While we have documentation that Christmas was celebrated on December 25th as early as A.D.
-330 in the Western Church, the Eastern Church celebrated their holiday on January 6th, known as Epiphany (or Theophany) with the visit of the Wise Men.
+While we have historical documentation that Christmas was celebrated on December 25th as early as the 3rd century in the Western Church, the Eastern Church celebrated their holiday on January 6th, known as Epiphany (or Theophany), with the visit of the Wise Men.
 We’ll look at the History of Epiphany in January.

 Bill Petro, your friendly neighborhood historian